 The town has a wide variety of restaurants, from high-end gourmet dining to simple, traditional restaurants .
 Choice for vegetarians is unusually good.
 There are bars too which are great for soaking up the atmosphere and indulging in a spot of people watching.
 We have wide variety of independent shops and even a rather quirky cinema.

 In recent years an arts community has started to thrive, so there are galleries to visit where you can talk to the artists and participate in workshops.

 St Antonin is a great place to enjoy the outdoors.
-There are fabulous walks from the doorstep, and endless road (link to other site) and mountain bike riding.
+There are fabulous walks from the doorstep, and endless road and mountain bike riding.
 Kayak trips down the river are deservedly popular and are the best way to see the Aveyron gorge.
 The river, which is warm and very clean is wonderful for swimming.
 The cliffs towering over the town are the venue for world class rock climbing and parapenting, and there’s caving and horse riding nearby too.

 The town is used regularly for filming.
 Last year we hosted The Hundred Foot Journey starring Helen Mirren, and before that Charlotte Grey starring Cate Blanchett.
 Last year we came 3rd in a national television competition France’s Favourite Village.